TheDude617/fuck-u3DS/README.md

 -banner (most likely wont happen because cxitool is stupid) <br />
 -more words <br />
 -Instruction Text on the left
+This wont be getting updates anymore, its over!